Lawn Aeration Tips

-- An aeration is single best thing you can do for your lawn.
+- An aeration is the single best thing you can do for your lawn.
 A core aeration is much more beneficial than a spike aeration.

 - A core aeration will take plugs from the soil.
 This allows air and nutrients to travel more easily and deeper into the soil.
 It also gives roots more room to expand and reduces the thatch layer.

-- An aeration is more beneficial in the fall, but they can also be preformed in the spring if need be.
+- An aeration is more beneficial in the fall, but they can also be performed in the spring if need be.
 It is always a good idea to aerate before you over-seed or slit-seed.

 The “hole” truth about aerating your lawn